solid/webid-profile/notes/pre-final-draft.md

 > which I am in, and easily welcome people to come into the more intimate parts,
 > as I want to." -- timbl

-If the web is this well-designed building, the Solid Profile is its lobby - the place the public can discover which parts of the interior  the building's owner has given consent for them to see, where the owner can hide or put on display parts of their identity as they see fit.
+If the web is like a well-designed building, the Solid Profile is its lobby - the place the public can discover which parts of the interior the building's owner has given consent for them to see, where the owner can hide or put on display parts of their identity as they see fit.

 ### Editors

 * Virginia Balseiro
+* Timea Turdean
+* Jeff Zucker

+### Contributors

 * Tim Berners-Lee
 * Sarven Capadisli
-* Timea Turdean
-* Jeff Zucker

 ### Created

 * 2022-04-01

+### Modified

+* 2022-05-31

 ### Language